skym97/Portfolio/docs/UW_PTW/uw_ptw.md

 * *[How-to Guide](files/how_to_guide.pdf)*

 For this quick reference guide, I worked with two other group members.
-For this guide, I was the editor, while other group members wrote and designed the document.
+I continued to work with these two group members not just for this quick reference guide, but for the standard operating procedure, and release notes as well.
+For this guide, I served as the editor, while the other group members wrote and designed the document.
 The deliverable covers AI in education.

 * *[Quick Reference Guide](files/quick_reference_guide.pdf)*

 A standard operating procedure for a fictional tech company that was written by one of my group members.
-I was the production designer for this project as I created the actual document, while others edited and created the content for this project.
+I was the designer for this project as I created the actual document, while another member edited the document.
 Additionally, I was in charge of the look and layout of the manual.
 The fictional company logo was something I created as well.
 The SOP covers product defect software.

 * *[Standard Operating Procedure](files/standard_operating_procedure.pdf)*

 A release note that I wrote for the same fictional company used in the standard operating procedure.
+My other group members served as the editor and the production designer.
 The release note covers new features and bug fixes to the fictional product defect software used in the SOP.
-My other group members served as the editor and the production designer.

 * *[Release Notes](files/release_notes.pdf)*